 1. The health officer verifying that the applicant complies with all applicable local health requirements and drinking water and wastewater requirements;

-2. The building official verifying that the applicant complies with all applicable state building codes and local building ordinances;
+2. The building official verifying that the applicant complies with all state building codes and local building ordinances;

 3. The zoning officer verifying that the applicant complies with all applicable local zoning ordinances; and

-4. The fire chief verifying that the applicant complies with the state fire code and codes adopted by reference as defined in RSA 153:1, VI-a, except as modified in Saf-FMO 300 including the health care chapter of the Life Safety Code, and local fire ordinances applicable for a health care facility; and
+4. The fire chief verifying that the applicant complies with the state fire code and and local ordinances, y; and

 b.
 For a building under construction, the written approvals required by a. above shall be submitted at the time of application based on the local official’s review of the building plans and again upon completion of the construction project;